amient/affinity/avro/README.md

 ## Schema Registries

-AvroRecord class and it's companion object described above is only the bottom layer of the serialization stack.
+AvroRecord class and its companion object described above is only the bottom layer of the serialization stack.

 ...